backdrop-contrib/eu_cookie_compliance/README.txt

 How it works.
 =============

-The module displays a pup-up at the bottom of website to make users aware of the fact that cookies are being set.
+The module displays a pup-up at the bottom or at the top of website to make users aware of the fact that cookies are being set.
 The user may then give his/her consent or move to a page that provides more details.
 Consent is given by user pressing the agree buttons or by continuing browsing the website.

-Once consent is given another popup appears with a thank you message.
+Once consent is given another pop-up appears with a thank you message.

 The module provides a settings page where the pop-up can be customised.
 There are also template files for the pop-ups that can be overridden by your theme.